-With its very simple use instructions, more people are asking how to preheat airfryer instead of asking how to use it.
-If you’re going to cook with it, it’s as easy as any plug and plays electronics out there.
+With its very simple use instructions, more people are asking how to preheat the air fryer instead of asking how to use it.
+If you’re going to cook with it, it’s as easy as any plug-and-play electronics out there.
 This is the very charm of this cooking equipment.

 It’s the preheating that can get a bit daunting if you’ve never really owned an oven before.
-Some owners actually didn’t know that they need to preheat their air fryers to get the crunchiness deep fried food have.
+Some owners actually didn’t know that they need to preheat their air fryers to get the crunchiness deep-fried food has.

 Aside from how it’s the way that bugs people about preheating an air fryer.
 Think of preheating the same way as you waiting for the oil to get hot before starting to fry.